- Chart

 Disclaimers:

-This analysis is for informational purposes only and should not be considered investment advice.
-Market data and competitor information are based on available information and may not be entirely accurate.
+This information is for general informational purposes only and does not constitute financial advice.
+Market share data and financial figures are estimates based on publicly available information and may vary.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.